bugswithblas/bugswithblas.com/content/posts/Passing the Burp Suite Certified Professional Exam.md

 type: "post"
 ---

 After months of studying, practicing, and sharpening my skills, I am thrilled to share that I have passed the **Burp Suite Certified Professional** (BSCP) exam!
+You can view my certification [here](https://portswigger.net/web-security/e/c/690adbbe21505dc3).
 This milestone is not only a validation of my expertise in web application security but also a stepping stone in my transition from IT administration to cybersecurity and ethical hacking.

 ## Why I Chose the Burp Suite Certification